 - Student Loans – CARES Act (S.3548)

-- All loan and interest payments will be deferred through Sept.
-30 without penalty to the borrower for all federally owned student loans.
-Contact your provider to establish deferment.
+- Federal student loan and interest payments will be deferred through Dec.
+31 without penalty to the borrower for all federally owned student loans.
+Contact your provider to ask about deferment.

 - Schools are permitted to turn unused work-study funds into supplemental grants and continue paying work study wages while schools are suspended.

 - Students who drop out of school as a result of the coronavirus won’t have that time away from school deducted from their lifetime limits on subsidized loan and Pell grant eligibility